-Why Pumpkin Bars
+Why Make Pumpkin Bars?

 - Because they are made with tasty, pumpkin spice ingredients.

-- They bake in 20 minutes.
+- They Bake in 20 minutes.

-- The result is super moist bars.
+- The result is super moist, fluffy pumpkin bars.

 - Cream cheese frosting.

 - Pumpkin desserts are in season!
 This is one of my favorite Halloween Recipes!

 - They make great treats to give to friends and neighbors.